-Beyond Meat is a company that specializes in creating plant-based meat alternatives that closely mimic the taste, texture, and nutritional profile of real meat.
+Beyond Meat is a company specializing in creating plant-based meat that closely mimic the taste, texture, and nutritional profile of real meat.

 Founded in 2009 by Ethan Brown, Beyond Meat has quickly become one of the leading companies in the plant-based food industry, offering a wide variety of products that include burgers, sausages, ground beef, and chicken strips.

-The company’s mission is to provide consumers with a more sustainable and ethical alternative to traditional animal-based meat while promoting healthier eating habits and reducing the environmental impact of meat production.
+The company’s mission is to provide consumers with a more sustainable and ethical alternative to traditional animal-based products while promoting healthier eating habits and reducing the environmental impact of meat production.

 The company literally manufactures meat right out of its factories, but with plant-based protein instead of animal-based meat.